-Prior to the closing of the IPO of our common stock in March 2021, there was no public market for shares of our common stock.
-An active trading market for our shares may never develop or be sustained.
+We have a limited number of shares that trade each day compared to many other companies.
 You may not be able to sell your shares quickly or at the market price if trading in shares of our common stock is not active.

-Further, an inactive market may also impair our ability to raise capital by selling shares of our common stock and may impair our ability to enter into strategic partnerships or acquire companies or products by using our shares of common stock as consideration.
+Further, a lesser active market may impair our ability to raise capital by selling shares of our common stock and may impair our ability to enter into strategic partnerships or acquire companies or products by using our shares of common stock as consideration.